octoocto/m8gd/README.md

 **m8gd** is a M8 display client for the M8 Tracker that provides a variety of 3D and 2D scenes.

-This repository consists of the C++ library and GDExtension `libm8gd` that allows Godot to connect to M8 devices, and the Godot project `m8gd`.
+This repository consists of the Rust library and GDExtension `libm8gd` that allows Godot to connect to M8 devices, and the Godot project `m8gd`.

 Table of contents
 =================